GenomeDK/genomedk-docs/content/software-specific.rst

 You need to put these lines into you :file:`~/.bashrc` file.

-After all that you need to start a new session, and you can just install new modules with :program:`cpanm` command, for example:
+After all that you need to start a new session, and you can install new modules with :program:`cpanm` command, for example:

 .. code-block:: console